manimino/criu-rogue/README.md

 ## How it works

-The `wrapper` Python script catches the SIGTERM from `docker stop` and dumps the tmux state to `/state`.
-On resume, `wrapper` restores the tmux process along with its children.
 Original implementation is from the [critmux](https://github.com/jpetazzo/critmux) repo.

 After stopping / starting the container, the `/state` directory is still there.
 If you like, you can copy its contents out as well, via `docker cp ro-1:/state .` The state dir is small (1.7 MB) - a nice alternative to creating 500MB dockers just to save and load your Rogue game.
 You would need to adjust the container's `wrapper` script to point at a different dir in order to load your saved state back in.
 A good improvement idea.